-The Pharisees were annoyed that Jesus had gained quite a following.
+Jesus gained quite a following and this really annoyed the Pharisees.
 They would have preferred that He disappear quietly into the night because all their efforts to entrap Jesus with trick questions or to discredit Him in the eyes of the people had failed.

 When Jesus healed a man who had been born blind, a miracle previously unheard of, the Pharisees became even more unsettled (John 9).
 Who did Jesus think He was?
 Healing people was not allowed on the Sabbath!
-Not to mention, His work was notable.
-The “religious” elite could not heal a gnat!
+End of discussion.
+Not to mention, this law-breaker’s work was notable.
+In contrast, the “religious” elite could not heal a gnat!

 The Pharisees interrogated the man who eyes Jesus had healed, but they doubted the man’s testimony.
 So, they questioned the man’s parents whether it was true that their son had been born blind.
 “Yes,” the parents confirmed, but carefully added, “we don’t know how it is that he can see or who opened his eyes.
 He is old enough, why don’t you ask him?”
 (John 9: 20-23, NKJV paraphrased).